yshewchuk/accelerator-initializer/ROADMAP.md

 The current implementation provides the maximum amount of flexibility when creating projects, because any logic can be coded to describe exactly how to generate the project.
 However, this has the following shortcomings:
 - Adding or modifying project templates is difficult without thorough understanding of internals
 - Project templates are tightly coupled with code, meaning a change to a template often requires a rebuild
+- The client of this application must be made aware of what types of projects are valid external to the application (no discovery)

 The current flow for creating a new project is shown below: